Get Born: Lead single

 The album's lead single, "Are You Gonna Be My Girl", was often singled out due to distinct similarities to Iggy Pop's "Lust for Life".
-The song featured a near-identical guitar riff, as well as a drum pattern markedly similar to that of Pop's well-known song.
-The band argued that "Are You Gonna Be My Girl" had more in common with '60s Motown, however; namely, songs such as "I'm Ready for Love" by Martha And The Vandellas and "You Can't Hurry Love" by The Supremes.
+The band argued that "Are You Gonna Be My Girl" had more in common with '60s Motown, however; namely, songs such as "I'm Ready for Love" by Martha And The Vandellas and "You Can't Hurry Love" by the Supremes.
 In an AllMusic review of "Are You Gonna Be My Girl", the song was praised for its commercial appeal despite its resemblance to "Lust for Life", saying "Whether 'Are You Gonna Be My Girl?' (sic) is creatively bankrupt, or just an extreme example of how all music is influenced by what came before it, is up for debate...
 Either way, the song is impossible to ignore."

-Chris Cester addressed the media speculation in an interview with Uptown Magazine, stating: "It's funny because I asked him point blank about that.
+Chris Cester addressed the media speculation in an interview with Pop in Uptown Magazine, stating: "It's funny because I asked him point blank about that.
 He said I was crazy.
 He said that when he and David Bowie were writing 'Lust for Life', they were ripping off Motown's beat.
 It's funny that he said that to me because we also thought we were ripping off Motown more than 'Lust for Life'.
 To be honest with you that kind of annoyed me a lot, because I always thought it was really lazy.
-People just go well 'Lust for Life' is more well-known so that's what they go for, but if you listen to a song like 'You Can't Hurry Love' (The Supremes) I think you'll find it's closer to 'Are You Gonna Be My Girl' than 'Lust for Life' ever was.
+People just go, well 'Lust for Life' is more well-known so that's what they go for, but if you listen to a song like 'You Can't Hurry Love' (The Supremes) I think you'll find it's closer to 'Are You Gonna Be My Girl' than 'Lust for Life' ever was.
 And that's what Iggy said as well."